vche/borgweb/README.md

 The template provide examples for the repository configuration.

 ### Borgweb configuration
-The following default values are set, but they can be overwritten as needed in the config.cfg/
+The following default values are set, but they can be overwritten as needed in the config.cfg

 Server address and port:
 ```python